mirror/dd-wrt/src/router/glib20/libglib/docs/toolchain-requirements.md

 Toolchain/Compiler requirements
 ===

-GLib requires a toolchain that supports C99.
+GLib strongly recommends a toolchain that supports C11, and requires a toolchain that supports C99.

-GLib contains some fall back code that allows supporting toolchains that are not fully C99-compatible.
+GLib contains some fall back code that allows supporting toolchains that are not fully C11-compatible.

-GLib makes some assumptions about features of the C library and C preprocessor, compiler and linker that may go beyond what C99 mandates.
-We will use features beyond C99 if they are substantially useful and if they are supported in a wide range of compilers.
+GLib makes some assumptions about features of the C library and C preprocessor, compiler and linker that may go beyond what C11 mandates.
+We will use features beyond C11 if they are substantially useful and if they are supported in a wide range of compilers.

 In general, we are primarily interested in supporting these four compilers: